fabiodearaujo/studiovictoria_mp1/README.md

 ## Testing

 I tested the website during all stages of development keeping in mind that I used Google Chrome as main.
+I also sent the link to my friends and family to test during this process as I don't have Apple products myself to test.

 Testing responsiviness of the website on Desktop and Mobile: